Healing Arts Residency

 Folk Medicine Practitioner and Empathy Educator

 For over a decade, Michael has had the honor to work beside several gracious and powerful healers.
-His work is grounded in the Chinese practice of qigong as relayed to him by Master Yuwen Ru and the shamanic traditions of the Nahua Indians as shared by curandera Doña Leova.
+His work is grounded in the Chinese practice of qigong as relayed to him by Master Yuwen Ru and the shamanic traditions of the Nahua Peoples as shared by curandera Doña Leova.
 His study of other forms with teachers such as Andrew Langberg and Eva-Marie Lind have led to the incorporation of herbs and plants, crystals, sound, and energetic somatics.
 His first book, Applied Empathy, explores the intersectionality of business and self-development through the practice of empathy.

 Lysa Cooper